 Babies have two sleep cycles: REM and NONREM.

-This sleep is usually not a very restorative sleep and their little brains haven’t really had enough time to shut down stimulus and thoughts.
-Yes, babies do have thoughts and their little memory bank is always working.
+This sleep is usually not a very restorative sleep and their little brains haven’t really had enough time to shut out stimulus and thoughts.

 You can do this from 3-4 weeks of age once feeding has been established.